Falah-Jabar-Rahim/Globally-and-Locally-Adapted-Pannini-Projection-v1/README.md

 Install other dependencies pip install -r requirements.txt

 # Note
-In this version, GA-PP projection in not include, instead, the projection parameters, d, vc are fixed,  d=0.5, vc=0.6.
+This version dose not include GA-PP projection, instead, the projection parameters, d, vc are fixed,  d=0.5, vc=0.6.
 GA-PP will be included soon.

 # References